Lexar NM620 512GB M.2 SSD

 • Game (folder with small and large files)

-The three folders are copied using Windows Copy command (the cache remains enabled).
-The practical test of 14.02.2022 shows the performance for simultaneous write and read operations.
+The three folders are copied using the Windows copy command (cache remains enabled).
+The real-world test from 18 July 2024 shows performance during simultaneous write and read operations.
 The lower the duration, the better.

 AS SSD TEST: Lexar NM620 512GB